Nyalothas/RedditMediaDownload/README.md

 # Reddit Media Download

-Allows easier downloading of videos that use the embeded reddit player.
+Allows easier downloading of videos that use the embedded Reddit player.

 ### Credits